schuang/advanced-python-series/workshop-1/20-class-3.md

 1.  **To build a logical hierarchy:** It makes the structure of your code reflect the structure of your problem, which makes it easier to reason about.
 2.  **To maximize code reuse:** It allows you to write the common, shared logic once in a general "parent" class and then reuse that logic in all of your more specific "child" classes.

-This tutorial will cover the syntax and concepts for building these powerful, layered systems.
+This section will cover the syntax and concepts for building these powerful, layered systems.

 ## The Problem: Code Duplication
 Imagine you are writing a simulation.
 You start by creating a class for an `Atom`.